 A Key Trend: Fast Data

-Companies have started transitioning from big data to fast data.
+Companies are transitioning from big data to fast data.
 Fast data is data in motion.
 It provides the ability to learn continuously, make decisions, and take actions as soon as data arrives, typically in milliseconds.

 Imagine the scenario for a credit card company when a person swipes a card to purchase something: analytics or AI applications need to immediately run hundreds of input variables such as location, time, recent purchases, and previous transactions through complex logic to determine whether to approve or decline the transaction—all within milliseconds.